 If You Don't Have a Parallel Port...

-Most laptop computers and some desktops do not provide a parallel port anymore.
+Most computers do not provide a parallel port anymore.
 A common proposal is to use a USB parallel port (sometimes called a "USB-parallel adapter").
 These normally only work with printers because they capture printing output within the operating system.
 This won't work with the Data Logger CVF2 and Analyse-Plus because they don't use the Windows print services.
 "Universal docking stations" usually use a USB port for the connection to the PC too.

 The solutions that will work are:

-3) If you have a laptop with an Express Card slot, the best solution is to purchase an Express Card.
-We have purchased and tested a 34 mm Quatech SPPXP-100 EPP Parallel Port Card.
+1) If you have a laptop with an Express Card slot, the best solution is to purchase an Express Card.
+We have purchased and tested a 34 mm B+B SmartWorx / Advantech (formerly Quatech) SPPXP-100 EPP Parallel Port Express Card.
 We highly recommend this product.
-You may purchase the product on the Quatech web site or from their many resellers.
+The product has been discontinued but may be available from resellers.
 You may also purchase it from us if you are purchasing a Data Logger CVF2 at the same time.
+See the application note below.
+Another Express card we have successfully tested is the StarTech EC1PECPS EPP Parallel Port Express Card.
+It is still available for purchase from StarTech or you may purchase one from us if you are purchasing a Data Logger CVF2 at the same time.

 4) If you have a desktop with an open PCI slot, the best solution is to purchase a PCI parallel port card.
 There are many suppliers and the cost is very low.
 You may purchase one from us if you are purchasing a Data Logger CVF2 at the same time.